moshner/kcdc-2019/notes/focusing-on-focus.md

 ## Insights
 Can we build in wcag, axe, lighthouse into our testing process?

-## Actions
-[x] Create summary

-[ ] Migrate notes to Evernote

-[ ] what do new graphical characters look like in screen reader? e.g. heart icon ❤️
+What do new graphical characters look like in screen reader? e.g. heart icon ❤️

 ## Resources
 https://bit.ly/2KxP4VO